XTLS/Xray-docs-next/docs/en/config/dns.md

 ## DNS Server

-The DNS module built into Xray has two main purposes:
+The built-in DNS module in Xray has three main purposes:

-- During the routing phase, it resolves domain names to IP addresses and performs traffic splitting based on the results of domain name resolution and the value of `domainStrategy` in the routing configuration module.
-The built-in DNS server is only used for DNS queries when either of the following values is set:
+- **Routing Phase:** Resolves domain names to IPs and matches rules based on the resolved IPs for traffic splitting.
+Whether to resolve the domain and split traffic depends on the `domainStrategy` setting in the routing configuration module.
+The built-in DNS server is used for DNS queries only when the following two values are set:
-  - "IPIfNonMatch": When a domain name is requested, it first tries to match it against the `domain` entries in the routing configuration.
-If no match is found, the built-in DNS server is used to perform a DNS query for the domain name, and the returned IP address is used to perform IP routing matching again.
+  - `"IPIfNonMatch"`: When a domain is requested, Xray attempts to match it against the `domain` rules in the routing configuration.
+If no match is found, the built-in DNS server is used to resolve the domain, and the returned IP address is used to match against IP routing rules.
-  - "IPOnDemand": When a domain name is matched against any IP-based rule, it is immediately resolved to an IP address for matching.
+  - `"IPOnDemand"`: When any IP-based rule is encountered during matching, the domain is immediately resolved to an IP for matching.

-- It resolves the target address for connection.
+- **Resolving Target Addresses for Connections:**
-  - In the `freedom` outbound setting, if `domainStrategy` is set to `UseIP`, requests made through the outbound proxy will first resolve the domain name to an IP address using the built-in server before making the connection.
+  - For example, in a `freedom` outbound, if `domainStrategy` is set to `UseIP`, requests sent from this outbound will first resolve the domain to an IP using the built-in server before connecting.
-  - In the `sockopt` setting, if `domainStrategy` is set to `UseIP`, system connections initiated through the outbound proxy will first be resolved to an IP address using the built-in server before making the connection.
+  - For example, in `sockopt`, if `domainStrategy` is set to `UseIP`, system connections initiated by this outbound will first resolve to an IP using the built-in server before connecting.

+- **DNS Traffic Hijacking (Transparent Proxy) or Acting as a Recursive DNS Server:** Directly exposing port 53 to serve as a DNS server.

 ::: tip TIP 1
-DNS queries sent by the built-in DNS server are automatically forwarded based on the routing configuration.
+DNS query requests sent by the built-in DNS server will be automatically forwarded according to the routing configuration.
 :::

 ::: tip TIP 2
 Only basic IP queries (A and AAAA records) are supported.
 CNAME records will be queried repeatedly until an A/AAAA record is returned.
-Other queries will not enter the built-in DNS server.
+Other queries will not enter the built-in DNS server; instead, they may be discarded or transparently forwarded to other servers depending on your outbound configuration.
 :::

 ## DNS Processing Flow

-If the domain name to be queried:
+If the domain currently being queried:

-- Matches the mapping of "domain name - IP" or "domain name - IP array" in the `hosts`, then the IP or IP array will be returned as the DNS resolution result.
+- Matches a "Domain - IP" or "Domain - IP Array" mapping in `hosts`, that IP or IP array is returned as the DNS resolution result.

-- Matches the mapping of "domain name - domain name" in the `hosts`, then the value of this mapping (another domain name) will be used as the domain name to be queried, and enter the DNS processing flow until an IP is resolved and returned, or an empty resolution is returned.
+- Matches a "Domain - Domain" mapping in `hosts`, the mapped value (another domain) becomes the domain to be queried, re-entering the DNS processing flow until an IP is resolved or an empty response is returned.

-- Does not match `hosts`, but matches the `domains` list in one or more DNS servers, then according to the priority of the matching rule, use the DNS server corresponding to the rule to perform the query in sequence.
-If the DNS server that is hit fails to query or `expectedIPs` does not match, then use the next hit DNS server to perform the query.
-Otherwise, return the resolved IP.
-If all hit DNS servers fail to query or `expectedIPs` does not match, then the DNS component:
+- Does **not** match `hosts`, but matches the `domains` list of one or more DNS servers:
+  - It will query the corresponding DNS servers in the order of the matching rules' priority.
+  - If a matched DNS server fails to query or the `expectedIPs` do not match, the next matched DNS server is used.
+  - If successful, the resolved IP is returned.
+  - If all matched DNS servers fail or `expectedIPs` do not match, the DNS component will:
-  - By default, it will perform "DNS fallback query": use the "DNS server that has not been used in the last failed query and has a default value of `false` for `skipFallback`" to perform the query in sequence.
-If the query fails or `expectedIPs` does not match, return an empty resolution; otherwise, return the resolved IP.
+    - By default, perform a "DNS Fallback Query": Sequentially query "DNS servers that were not used in the previous failed round and have `skipFallback` set to the default `false`".
+If these queries fail or `expectedIPs` do not match, an empty response is returned; otherwise, the resolved IP is returned.
-  - If `disableFallback` is set to `true`, "DNS fallback query" will not be performed.
+    - If `disableFallback` is set to `true`, the "DNS Fallback Query" will not be performed.

-- If neither `hosts` nor the `domains` list in DNS servers matches, then:
+- Matches **neither** `hosts` **nor** the `domains` list of any DNS server:
-  - By default, use the "DNS server that has a default value of `false` for `skipFallback`" to perform the query in sequence.
-If the first selected DNS server fails to query or `expectedIPs` does not match, then use the next selected DNS server to perform the query.
-Otherwise, return the resolved IP.
-If all selected DNS servers fail to query or `expectedIPs` does not match, return an empty resolution.
+  - By default, it sequentially queries "DNS servers where `skipFallback` is default `false`".
+If the first selected DNS server fails or `expectedIPs` do not match, the next selected server is used; otherwise, the resolved IP is returned.
+If all selected servers fail, an empty response is returned.
-  - If the number of "DNS servers that have a default value of `false` for `skipFallback`" is 0 or `disableFallback` is set to `true`, use the first DNS server in the DNS configuration to perform the query.
-If the query fails or `expectedIPs` does not match, return an empty resolution; otherwise, return the resolved IP.
+  - If the count of "DNS servers where `skipFallback` is `false`" is 0, or if `disableFallback` is set to `true`, the first DNS server in the DNS configuration is used.
+If it fails or `expectedIPs` do not match, an empty response is returned; otherwise, the resolved IP is returned.

 ## DnsObject

-`DnsObject` corresponds to the `dns` section in the configuration file.
+`DnsObject` corresponds to the `dns` field in the configuration file.

 ```json
 {